 A more immediate reason to seek out old wine: Autumn is the best time to drink it.
 As leaves turn and fall, and as colors and temperatures fade, it’s time to open an old bottle and taste what might someday become of those grapes just now ripe on the vine.
 The classic, cool, old-wine aromas of dried leaves and blossoms, preserved fruits, licorice and herbs all match the season’s flavors.
 It’s too hot in summertime to really savor old wine; spring wants light, young, fresh wines, and winter needs brash and bold ones to warm and wake the dead time of the year.
 Autumn, the most complex seasonone of both rich harvest and formal solemnitiesis old wine’s season.

 But where can I get old wine, you want to know?
 It isn’t as if venerable, musty old vintages line the shelves of your local stop-and-slurp.
 You might want to head out to Hillsborough for Leland Little’s quarterly wine auction.
 (If you miss the one on Sept.
 12, visit llauctions.com for information on the next one, in December.)
 Wine Director Mark Solomon consigns bottles from collectors not only here in North Carolina but elsewhere, too, and he has quickly turned what began, in 2010, as a hopeful side venture into the largest wine auction in the Southeast and mid-Atlantic states.
 It’s a lot of fun waving your bidder’s card in the air like you just don’t care, to the soundtrack of Little’s polished auctioneering (don’t get carried away); more to the point, there are bargains to be had if you do your homework.
 Just try not to bid on the ones I have my eye on, please.

-This article appeared in print with the headline “Loire of the land.”
+This article appeared in print with the headline “Living to a ripe old age.”